TCFD: An update on corporate disclosure following the second status report

 The TCFD truly speaks to organizations in a language they understand, not by warning them about the impact they have on the environment, but instead getting them to understand the financial impact the environment can have on them.
 It all goes to show the value of voluntary initiatives as an accelerator to help companies do the right thing.”

-Donato Calace, Director of Accounts and Innovation, Datamaran
+Donato Calace, VP of Accounts and Innovation, Datamaran

 More about the TCFD

 What is the TCFD and what is its purpose